calebtuttle/calebtuttle.github.io/notes/notes-on-the-analogy-between-a-potency-activity-and-a-function.md

 (This description of functions in programming deserves much more space, but I'm going to skip over the details because that's what my mind did when presenting this idea to me.)

 We have, then, an analogy between the coupled components of Aristotle's thought (potency and being-at-work) and computer functions.
-On this analogy, any potency for an activity _is_ a function.
+Any potency for an activity _is_ a function.